How to Merge GPX Files: Free Tool + Python + GPSBabel Guide (2026)

 How do I merge GPX files on my phone?

-Visit merge-json-files.com/gpx-merger in your mobile browser.
-The tool is fully responsive and works on both iOS and Android.
+Open merge-json-files.com/gpx-merger in a mobile browser.
+The page works on both iOS and Android.

 What happens to heart rate and cadence data?

-GPX extensions like heart rate, cadence, power, and temperature are device-specific XML extensions.
-Our tool preserves the core GPX data (coordinates, elevation, time).
-For preserving extension data, use Python with gpxpy or GPSBabel.
+GPX extensions like heart rate, cadence, power, and temperature are device-specific.
+The merge preserves core GPX data (coordinates, elevation, time).
+If extension preservation is required, use Python with gpxpy or GPSBabel.

 Final Thoughts

-The key to a solid GPX merge is choosing the right strategy (keep tracks separate vs. consolidate) and always verifying the result on a map before relying on it for navigation.
+A good GPX merge comes down to choosing the right strategy (keep tracks separate vs consolidate) and always validating the result on a map before relying on it.

-Related Guides: Learn more about working with data files in our guides on how to merge JSON files and how to split JSON files.
+Related Guides: Learn more about working with data files in how to merge JSON files and how to split JSON files.

 Read More